Martin-Johnsson/Martin-Johnsson/README.md

 First of all, welcome!

 Allow me to introduce myself.
-My name is Martin Johnsson and I'm currently studying my second year of a two year-long education for software developer, graduating in the end of May.
+My name is Martin Johnsson and I'm currently studying my second year of a two year-long education for Front End Developer, graduating in the end of May 2023.
-Right now, in my education, I'm attending an almost three month long internship at Knowit Malmoe where I get to practice and learn more programming.
+Right now,I'm attending an almost three month long internship at Smart Refill in Helsingborg where I get to practice and develop my skills in React, Redux, CSS-IN-JS, and Scrum.

 Feel free to contact me if you're interested in collaborating, skills exhange or you find me interesting for any sort of opportunity.